 - Delayed revenue.
 Delaying HCC capture presents a cash flow challenge for MAOs and is difficult to predict and to set accruals.
 Improving point of care HCC capture, in turn, speeds up revenue to the MAO and lessens the mid-year and final RAF adjustment impact.
 As illustrated below, MAOs with an overly reliant retrospective program experience this “hockey stick” effect to their RAF score and revenue, while those that have invested in prospective risk capture have a much flatter trend between the midyear and final.

-Foundation of a Successful Prospective Program
+Foundation of a Successful Prospective Risk Documentation Program

-An effective prospective risk capture program is integrated with the MAOs clinical and quality strategy to maximize the value and outcomes of every member-provider visit.
+An effective prospective risk documentation program is integrated with the MAOs clinical and quality strategy to maximize the value and outcomes of every member-provider visit.
 The following tenets apply to clinical and quality improvement, but for the sake of this paper, we address them through the lens of risk documentation capture only.

 - Align.
 The MAO’s and the provider’s objectives must be aligned to improve risk documentation accuracy and ultimately to improve the health outcomes for the member.
 This does not mean paying for codes, but rather establishing a comprehensive value-based reimbursement structure that is centered around improving clinical, quality and risk outcomes.
 In our experience, the MAOs with the greatest success also have established strategic and operational alignment internally and have strong clinical leadership who is actively engaging the provider network.